 IALA has a set of brand rules and these can be found in a separate pdf document called Brand Guidelines.
-This sets out rules for the use of IALA logo and colours and authors are encouraged to become familiar with that document Some key points regarding branding are as follows:
+This sets out rules for the use of IALA logo and colours and authors are encouraged to become familiar with that document.
+Some key points regarding branding are as follows:

-• The RGB colours used for the template cover pages and fonts are defined in the Brand Guidelines.
-These are replicated in appendix 3.

-- The IALA logo exists in several forms as shown in the Brand Guidelines.
+- The red, green and blue (RGB) proportions for colours used for the template cover pages and fonts are defined in the Brand Guidelines.
+These are replicated in ANNEX A. - The IALA logo exists in several forms as shown in the Brand Guidelines.
 Authors should note the following regarding the logo: - The French logo should be used for all French language correspondence. - The blue on white logo should be considered the primary one to use where possible.